eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Shor.rst

 11 lines - feel free to compare with other implementations!

-To learn how to compile this algorithm optimized for Fault-tolerant backends and deploy an exponentially faster adder, make sure to check out :ref:`the next tutorial<ft_compilation>`!
+To learn how to compile this algorithm optimized for fault-tolerant backends and deploy an exponentially faster adder, make sure to check out :ref:`the next tutorial<ft_compilation>`!